-A ficial Intelligence (AI) has emerged as a transformative force in the financial services sector, revolutionizing traditional workflows and enabling data-driven decision-making in critical domains such as credit scoring, fraud detection, market forecasting, and asset management.
+Artificial Intelligence (AI) has emerged as a transformative force in the financial services sector, revolutionizing traditional workflows and enabling data-driven decision-making in critical domains such as credit scoring, fraud detection, market forecasting, and asset management.
 The adoption of deep learning, natural language processing (NLP), and ensemble machine learning techniques has significantly improved the precision, adaptability, and efficiency of financial operations.
 These models demonstrate an edge over conventional statistical approaches, particularly in handling unstructured data, identifying complex nonlinear patterns, and facilitating real-time insights.

 This study has explored the applications and effectiveness of AI in financial risk prediction and management, substantiated by empirical analyses and comparative evaluations.
 AI systems have been shown to deliver higher predictive accuracy and faster computation, thereby enhancing the strategic decision-making capacity of financial institutions.
 However, despite these advantages, the deployment of AI remains constrained by persistent challenges such as lack of transparency (the "black box" issue), regulatory ambiguity, ethical dilemmas, data privacy concerns, and embedded biases in training datasets.
-These limitations underscore the urgent need for a comprehensive and ethically aligned framework that governs the theory of AI in finance.
+These limitations underscore the urgent need for a comprehensive and ethically aligned framework that governs the design, deployment, and oversight of AI in finance.

-8.2 Future Research Directions
+Future Research Directions

-Moving forward, the financial industry must address a set of press llenges to 2 rese rch \ unlock the full potential of AI in a responsible and sustainable man er.
-On critical area is the development of explainable AI (XAI) methods that enhance transpa and accountability, particularly in regulated domains like lending and insurance.
-Efforts is mitigate algorithmic bias-especially those stemming from socioeconomic and racial fag nust be prioritized rsto ensure equitable access to financial services.
-There is a growing need for AI systems ynaz that can adapt in real-time to rapidly changing market and economic conditions, thereby reducing reliance on outdated training data.
+Moving forward, the financial industry must address a set of pressing research challenges to unlock the full potential of AI in a responsible and sustainable manner.
+One critical area is the development of explainable AI (XAI) methods that enhance transparency and accountability, particularly in regulated domains like lending and insurance.
+Efforts to mitigate algorithmic bias-especially those stemming from socioeconomic and racial factors-must be prioritized to ensure equitable access to financial services.
+There is also a growing need for AI systems that can adapt in real-time to rapidly changing market dynamics and economic conditions, thereby reducing reliance on outdated training data.

-Integrating AI with human expertise in a pid to cision-making models offers another promising direction.
+Integrating AI with human expertise in hybrid decision-making models offers another promising direction.
 Such frameworks can combine computational precision with domain knowledge and ethical reasoning.
-Moreover embedding compliance protocols into the architecture of AI models can proactively corress regulatory requirements.
+Moreover, embedding compliance protocols into the architecture of AI models can proactively address regulatory requirements.
 Lastly, federated and privacy-preserving machine learning should be further explored to facilitate collaboration among financial institutions without compromising sensitive data.